vim-scripts/Clighter/README.md

 Clighter provides the following features:

 * Automatically do semantic highlighting for c-family source code.
-* Automatically mark all words that are same as the word under cursor
+* Automatically mark all words that with the same definition
 * Options to customize the colors

 ![clighter demo](http://goo.gl/ivfipF "Enable Clighter")